emissary-ingress/emissary/README.md

 Using Ambassador
 ================

 We'll use `$AMBASSADORURL` as shorthand for the base URL of Ambassador.
-If you're using TLS, you can set it as follows:
+If you're using TLS, you can set it by hand with something like

 ```
 export AMBASSADORURL=https://your-domain-name